-Submitting your Application
+1) Submitting your application

-If you received an invitation to apply, you will have up to four months to submit a complete application including a verification report of your net worth, all supporting documents and a comprehensive business plan.
+If you received an invitation to apply, you will have up to 120 days (approximately four months) to submit a complete application including a verification report of your net worth, all supporting documents and a comprehensive business plan.

-Your application must be submitted electronically (refer to your Invitation to Apply and your BCPNP Online dashboard for instructions).
+Your application must be submitted through your BCPNP Online account (refer to your Invitation to Apply and your BCPNP Online dashboard for instructions).
 A maximum of 50 attachments can be uploaded to your application.
 Attachments cannot exceed 3MB each; please reduce your file size and merge files according to type of document.

-For more information on submitting your application, including a Business Plan Guide, please refer to Appendix 1.
+For more information on submitting your application, including a Business Plan Guide, please refer to part 5.